 Ideally located for the many walking, hiking and cycling trails around Soller.
 The whole area is incredibly beautiful with orange and lemon groves set against the majestic backdrop of the Tramuntana mountains where you can enjoy the many activities or just relax and chill out.
-Linen changed weekly for stays of 11 or more days

 There is a fully equipped kitchen with 4 ring gas cooker, grill and oven.
 Large fridge /freezer, microwave, coffee maker, electric kettle and toaster, washing machine, iron and board.

 Bathroom with walk-in shower, wc, wash basin, heated towel rail, hairdryer, constant hot water.

 Main living room with UK and European satellite TV, DVD, CD player, hi-fi.

 Coffee table and comfortable sofas.
 This leads off to the kitchen dining area and another sitting room area.

 |Nearest beach||Port of soller 3 km|

 |Nearest travel links||Nearest airport: Palma de mallorca 33 km, Nearest railway: Soller 1 km|